 With a NPPL you will be able to pilot single engine piston aeroplanes, up to 2000 kilograms (just under 2 tons), carrying a maximum of 4 people (including the pilot) in UK airspace only, in reasonable weather conditions.

-There are 7 multi-choice exams to pass.
-The subjects are: Aviation Law, Human Performance, Meteorology, Navigation, Aircraft General, Flight Performance and Planning and Radio Telephony Theory.
 There is also a Radio Telephony Practical test to pass.
 No-one says the exams are easy, but do not be concerned as guidance will be given to you to help you study for and pass them.